adding-a-functional-endpoint by microbus-io

 ```

-Append the methods at the bottom of the file.
+Append the following client methods at the end of `myserviceapi/client.go`.

 ```go